-(1) Based solely upon a Schedule 13G filed with the SEC on December 24, 2020 jointly by Ikarian Capital, LLC, a Delaware limited liability company ("Ikarian Capital"), Ikarian Healthcare Master Fund, L.P, a Cayman Islands exempted limited partnership (the "Fund"), Ikarian Healthcare Fund GP, L.P., a Delaware limited partnership ("Ikarian GP"), Chart Westcott and Neil Shahrestani (collectively referred herein as the "Reporting Persons").
+(1) Based solely upon a Schedule 13G filed with the SEC on February 14, 2022 jointly by Ikarian Capital, LLC, a Delaware limited liability company ("Ikarian Capital"), Ikarian Healthcare Master Fund, L.P., a Cayman Islands exempted limited partnership (the "Fund"), Ikarian Healthcare Fund GP, L.P., a Delaware limited partnership ("Ikarian GP"), Chart Westcott and Neil Shahrestani (collectively referred herein as the "Reporting Persons").
 Ikarian Capital is the investment manager of, and may be deemed to indirectly beneficially own securities owned by, the Fund.
-Ikarian GP is the general partner of, and may be deemed to indirectly beneficially own securities owned by Ikarian GP.
+Ikarian Capital is also the general partner of, and may be deemed to indirectly beneficially owns securities owned by Ikarian GP.
 Ikarian Capital is a sub-advisor for certain separate managed accounts (collectively, the "Managed Accounts") and may be deemed to indirectly beneficially own securities owned by the Managed Accounts.
 Ikarian Capital is ultimately owned and controlled by Chart Westcott Living Trust, of which Mr. Westcott serves as the sole trustee (the "Trust"), and indirectly by Mr. Shahrestani.
 Accordingly, each of Mr. Westcott, as sole trustee of the Trust, and Mr. Shahrestani may be deemed to indirectly beneficially own securities beneficially owned by, Ikarian Capital.
-The Fund and the Managed Accounts are the record and direct beneficial
+The Fund and the Managed Accounts are the record and direct beneficial owners of the securities covered herein.
+The Fund disclaims beneficial ownership of the shares held by the Managed Accounts.

-- owners of the securities covered by this statement.
-The Fund disclaims beneficial ownership of the shares held by the Managed Accounts. - (2) Based solely upon a Schedule 13G filed with the SEC on February 16, 2021 jointly by Armistice Capital, LLC, and Steven Boyd.
-Armistice Capital Master Fund Ltd., a Cayman Islands exempted company that is an investment advisory client of Armistice Capital, LLC, has the right to receive dividends from, or the proceeds from the sale of, the reported securities. - (3) Consists of (i) 13,012 shares of common stock and (ii) 161,786 shares of common stock subject to options exercisable by Mr. Fair within 60 days of March 31, 2021. - (4) Consists of (i) 15,738 shares of common stock and (ii) 16,874 shares of common stock subject to options exercisable by Mr. Mokari within 60 days of March 31, 2021. - (5) Consists of (i) 17,930 shares of common stock and (ii) 12,815 shares of common stock subject to options exercisable by Mr. Ward within 60 days of March 31, 2021. - (6) Consists of 8,852 shares of common stock subject to options exercisable by Mr. Brown within 60 days of March 31, 2021. - (7) Consists of 7,583 shares of common stock subject to options exercisable by Mr. Daly within 60 days of March 31, 2021. - (8) Consists of 8,416 shares of common stock subject to options exercisable by Mr. Davis within 60 days of March 31, 2021. - (9) Consists of 8,852 shares of common stock subject to options exercisable by Dr. Huber within 60 days of March 31, 2021. - (10) Consists of 7,781 shares of common stock subject to options exercisable by Dr. Klimovsky within 60 days of March 31, 2021. - (11) Consists of (i) 1,000 shares of common stock and (ii) 8,852 shares of common stock subject to options exercisable by Mr. Stonehouse within 60 days of March 31, 2021. - (12) Consists of shares beneficially owned by our current executive officers and directors.
+(2) Based solely upon a Schedule 13G filed with the SEC on February 15, 2022 jointly by Armistice Capital, LLC, and Steven Boyd.
+Armistice Capital Master Fund Ltd., a Cayman Islands exempted company that is an investment

+- advisory client of Armistice Capital, LLC, has the right to receive dividends from, or the proceeds from the sale of, the reported securities. - (3) Based solely upon a Schedule 13G filed with the SEC on February 9, 2022 by The Vanguard Group.
+Consists of (i) 423,130 shares of common stock over which The Vanguard Group has sole dispositive power and (ii) 6,948 shares of common stock over which The Vanguard Group has shared dispositive power. - (4) Consists of (i) 13,012 shares of common stock and (ii) 418,288 shares of common stock subject to options exercisable by Mr. Fair within 60 days of March 31, 2022. - (5) Consists of (i) 14,587 shares of common stock and (ii) 57,888 shares of common stock subject to options exercisable by Dr. Scripture within 60 days of March 31, 2022. - (6) Consists of (i) 28,384 shares of common stock and (ii) 15,352 shares of common stock subject to options exercisable by Mr. Brown within 60 days of March 31, 2022. - (7) Consists of (i) 14,377 shares of common stock and (ii) 14,083 shares of common stock subject to options exercisable by Mr. Daly within 60 days of March 31, 2022. - (8) Consists of (i) 18,715 shares of common stock and (ii) 14,916 shares of common stock subject to options exercisable by Mr. Davis within 60 days of March 31, 2022. - (9) Consists of (i) 19,494 shares of common stock and (ii) 15,352 shares of common stock subject to options exercisable by Dr. Huber within 60 days of March 31, 2022. - (10) Consists of (i) 14,602 shares of common stock and (ii) 15,250 shares of common stock subject to options exercisable by Dr. Klimovsky within 60 days of March 31, 2022. - (11) Consists of (i) 22,504 shares of common stock and (ii) 14,902 shares of common stock subject to options exercisable by Mr. Stonehouse within 60 days of March 31, 2022.